abrennec/sose20_cc2/readme.md

 - Module 5 | 3 SWS | 4 ECTS
 - 18 sessions in total

-**NOTE**: The course will be held online until further notice.
-During the time of online lectures, we will use the lecture hours for updates, discussions and consultation times.
+`=> N O T E => The course will be held online until further notice.
+During the time of online lectures, we will use the lecture hours for updates, discussions and consultation times.`

 ## Course Description